7 February 2020: Untitled for a box, SOWA, Boston.

 Author of works performed among others by the Orchestre de chambre de Berne, Ensemble Adapter, Ensemble Interface, and Ensemble Makrokosmos, Mathieu has also written and produced several projects of “théâtre musical” such as his show Scriptons or his score for instruments ad libitum : Collection.
 Imaginary and dressed up instruments, “prepared” objects, phonetic scores, projections of texts, staging of listening modes, work on movement and on the visual aspect of representation constitute some of its elements.

 Mathieu Corajod studied composition from 2010 to 2015 under Xavier Dayer, Christian Henking, Cathy van Eck and Daniel Weissberg at the Haute école des arts de Berne – HKB, where he specialized in experimental music theatre.
 His approach to the stage was marked by encounters with Georges Aperghis, Thierry de Mey, Jennifer Walshe, François Sarhan and Simon Steen-Andersen.
 He worked from 2015 to 2018 as an assistant at the HKB while earning a second Masters in research on the arts in musicology at the University of Bern.
 In September 2018, he joined the Cursus in composition and computer music at IRCAM while residing at the Cité internationale des Arts in Paris.
-He is supported by the Fondation Nicati-de Luze.
+He got support from the Fondation Nicati-de Luze.

 Additionally, Mathieu Corajod is involved in various concepts of educational outreach for classical and contemporary music, collaborates as a music journalist and produces stage lightings.